 A shaman is not a holistic health practitioner.

 Holistic health includes many different practices, modalities, and titled practitioners, with many different levels of education.
-The more advanced practitioners include, but are not limited to: chiropractors (DC- Doctor of Chiropractic), functional medicine doctors, (naturopaths (ND- Naturopathic Doctor), homeopathist (HD- Homeopathic Doctor), traditional Chinese medicine (TCM/DOM/DAOM- Doctor of Acupuncture and Oriental Medicine), and Ayurvedic medicine (DAM- Doctor of Ayurvedic Medicine).
-While these titles and practices indicate extensive education, in the United States these degrees are not recognized at the same standing as the MD (Medical Doctor).
+The more advanced practitioners include, but are not limited to: chiropractors (DC- Doctor of Chiropractic), functional medicine doctors, naturopaths (ND- Naturopathic Doctor), homeopathist (HD- Homeopathic Doctor), traditional Chinese medicine (TCM/DOM/DAOM- Doctor of Acupuncture and Oriental Medicine), and Ayurvedic medicine (DAM- Doctor of Ayurvedic Medicine).
+While these titles and practices indicate extensive education, in the United States these degrees are generally not recognized at the same standing as the MD (Medical Doctor).
 Of similar ilk is the doctor of integrative medicine.
 Practitioners in these modalities can offer all different types of therapies including acupuncture, Qi Gong, herbal/vitamin/mineral supplementation, NAET treatments, kinesiology, dietary prescriptions, and a whole host of other treatments and approaches.